Nematic and smectic stripe phases and stripe-SkX transformations

+Apart from generating the long-term searching nematic/smectic phase, one potential application of our result is neuromorphic computing.
+Stripes may work as non-volatile synapse encoding the synapse connections by stripe shapes and orientations through the tunnelling magnetoresistance or Hall resistance.
+One attraction of stripe synapses is the controllability by stimulus, such as fields and spin torques.
+Stripe-based neuromorphic devices shall be more robust than isolated skyrmions-based devices, because of the higher energy barrier and entanglements.

 In summary, how to use patterned magnetic field and STT pulses to create various ordered stripe phases is demonstrated.
-Based on the stripe nature of skyrmions in the ground state of a chiral magnetic film that can host an arbitrary number of skyrmions, long-term searching nematic and smectic stripe phases can be created out of a ferromagnetic state.
-Cutting long stripes into shorter pieces or coalescing many skyrmions into one stripe skyrmion is a useful way to transform various stripe structures from each other and into SkXs and vice versa.
-It is demonstrated how to create curved stripe skyrmions that form a ``UST" mosaic.
-These findings, after firmly confirmed, can push the study of topological Hall effect to a new level because topological Hall effect can be investigated against much wide range of condensed skyrmion states.
+Based on the stripe nature of skyrmions in the ground state of a chiral magnetic film that can host an arbitrary number of skyrmions, the creation of long-term searching nematic and smectic stripe phases is demonstrated.
+Cutting long stripes into shorter pieces or coalescing many small skyrmions into one stripe skyrmion is a useful way to transform various stripe structures from each other and into SkXs, and vice versa.
+It is also demonstrated how to create curved stripes that form a ``UST" mosaic.
+These findings provide a guidance to skyrmion manipulations.

+{ \textbf{Additional information}}\\ This work is supported by the National Key Research and Development Program of China (Grant Nos.
+2018YFB0407600 and 2020YFA0309600), the NSFC Grant (No. 11974296 and 11774296), and Hong Kong RGC Grants (No. 16301518 and 16301619). \\ \textbf{Supplementary Information}\\ The supporting information is available online at http:// \\